SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-03-TESMD-framework-worship-song-analysis.md

 - mathematical notes
 - lexical spines
 - detailed examples from *SEVEN* and *EIGHT* by Brooke Ligertwood (2 of my favourite worship albums)
-- what this all reveals about worship that speaks to me.
+- what this all reveals about worship that speaks to me
+- an invitation to try TESMD yourself using AI.

 I'll admit upfront that TESMD is a slightly ridiculous thing to build.
 But it grew out of a genuine need for language -- a way of making sense of how I experience worship, and why certain songs shape me differently over time.